-- I have had two additional patients cancel surgery in the last two weeks.
-It has become unclear who really needs elective spine surgery.
+- I have had two additional patients cancel surgery over the span of two weeks.
+It became unclear who really needed elective spine surgery.

 In the first edition of my book, Back in Control, I recommended that surgery be performed more aggressively for an identifiable structural problem with matching symptoms.
 I felt that a person in chronic pain could not tolerate the additional pain of a structural problem.
 The rehab could be done later.
 I was fairly busy performing surgery with this mind set but many patients were not doing that well in spite of a well-done procedure.
 Then someone pointed out the data to me that if you operate on any part of the body in the presence of pre-existing chronic pain, you can induce chronic pain at the new surgical site up to 40% of the time.
 Five to ten percent of the time it can become permanent.
 (1) Most patients are not informed that chronic pain is a potential complication of surgery.
 It is also extremely well-documented that anxiety, depression, substance abuse, high-dose narcotics, fear avoidance, catastrophizing, insomnia, poor physical conditioning, younger age, and being female are some of the risk factors predicting a poor outcome of surgery.
 (2) Yet, another paper shows that only 10% of surgeons are assessing these issues before surgery.
 (3)